getparthenon/parthenon-docs/docs/common/upload.md

 ```

 You need to implement three methods, Upload that accepts a Symfony `UploadedFile`, a delete, and a read both of which accept the Parthenon `File` object.

+### uploadString

+This accepts a string for the filename and a string for the contents instance of `File`

 ### uploadUploadedFile